 - advocate with the Centers for Medicare & Medicaid Services (CMS) for billing and coding issues to ensure adequate reimbursement rates for audiology services.

-- ASHA offers four peer-reviewed journals.
-The American Journal of Audiology and the Journal of Speech, Language, and Hearing Research.
+peer-reviewed journals, including the American Journal of Audiology and the Journal of Speech, Language, and Hearing Research.

-- ASHA's National Center for Evidence-Based Practice in Communication Disorders (N-CEP) has guided ASHA's commitment toward evidence-based practice.
+- ASHA's National Center for Evidence-Based Practice in Communication Disorders (N-CEP) has guided ASHA's commitment toward

-- ASHA's online Practice Portal combines evidence, expert opinion, and a wealth of resources to inform evidence-based clinical practice.
+Practice Portal combines evidence, expert opinion, and a wealth of resources to inform evidence-based clinical practice.

 - ASHA actively promotes research funding through its support of the

-ASHA's Certificate of Clinical Competence (CCC)
+Certificate of Clinical Competence (CCC)

-- First established in 1952, the Certificate of Clinical Competence is nationally recognized by state licensure boards, employers, and consumers.
+- The CCC is nationally recognized by state licensure boards, employers, and consumers.

-- The audiologists who maintain their certification have committed to ongoing continuing education and strong professional ethics.
+- The audiologists who maintain their certification have committed to ongoing continuing education (CE) and strong professional ethics.

 - ASHA certification allows audiologists to easily transfer their licensure from one state to another.

 ASHA is a leader in establishing and enforcing

-- All 74 existing audiology entry-level clinical doctoral education programs are accredited or hold candidate status by the CAA.
+- All 75 existing audiology entry-level clinical doctoral education programs are accredited or hold candidate status by the CAA.